shogun-toolbox/shogun/README.md

 Debian GNU/Linux, Mac OSX and WIN32/CYGWIN are supported platforms (see the [INSTALL](INSTALL.md) file for generic and platform specific installation instructions).

-## Contents
+## Directory Contents
 -----------

+The following directories are found in the source distribution.

-- src: source code.
+- *src* - source code.
-- data: data sets (required for some examples / applications - these need to be downloaded separately via the download site or `git submodule update --init` from the root of the git checkout.
+- *data* - data sets (required for some examples / applications - these need to be downloaded separately via the download site or `git submodule update --init` from the root of the git checkout.
-- doc: documentation (to be built using doxygen), ipython notebooks, and the PDF tutorial.
+- *doc* - documentation (to be built using doxygen), ipython notebooks, and the PDF tutorial.
-- examples: example files for all interfaces.
+- *examples* - example files for all interfaces.
-- applications: applications of SHOGUN.
+- *applications* - applications of SHOGUN.
-- benchmarks: speed benchmarks.
+- *benchmarks* - speed benchmarks.
-- tests: unit and integration tests.
+- *tests* - unit and integration tests.
+- *cmake* - cmake build scripts

 ## Applications
 ---------------